wuwowuyi/direct-preference-optimization/README.md

 $L_{DPO}(\pi_\phi; \pi_{ref}) = -E_{(x, y_w, y_l) \sim D}[\log(\sigma(\beta\log\frac{\pi_\phi(y_w|x)}{\pi_{ref}(y_w|x)} - \beta\log\frac{\pi_\phi(y_l|x)}{\pi_{ref}(y_l|x)}))]$

 As a result, by doing gradient descent wrt. $\phi$ on $L_{DPO}(\pi_\phi; \pi_{ref})$, we can optimize $\pi_\phi$ without training a reward model.

+The log probs are computed in the same way as PPO.
+For example, we concatenate $(x, y_w)$ and run it through the policy model to get $\log\pi_\phi(y_w|x)$.

+And that's it.
+NO RL training any more.

+The PPO training requires to run 4 models, reward, policy, policy reference, and state value function model.
+DPO needs only 2, policy and policy reference.
+As each of the model is a gigantic transformer, DPO is much more resource efficient.